-Others include thrillers and romance, comedy and biopics, heart-warming and award-winning dramas from Britain and around the world.
-Latest additions include the true story of the GCHQ whistleblower and the acclaimed 1917.
+Films to come include thrillers and romance, comedy and biopics, heart-warming and award-winning dramas from Britain and around the world, including the exotic Birds of Passage and the acclaimed 1917.

 For the full programme, now with trailers for every film, click on 2022 season in the menu above.

 Membership costs only £24 for the next 12 months, or pro-rata if members join during the year.
 There’s nothing more to pay.

-We meet at 7 for 7.30pm on the last Friday in the month at Abbey Fields, Back Lane, Winchcombe GL54 5QH, with parking nearby.
+We normally meet at 7 for 7.30pm on the last Friday in the month at Abbey Fields, Back Lane, Winchcombe GL54 5QH, with parking nearby.
 There are free refreshments or wine at just £1.50 a glass before the show.